First, here is the traditional Pros and Cons method according to its creator, Benjamin Franklin:

 Modern Franklin Pros and Cons

 This updated Pros and Cons tool supports decision-making for a group of people.
-Use it as a proxy for Benjamin Franklin’s Pros and Cons method, whose approach is better suited for an individual than a group of people.
+Use it as a proxy for Benjamin Franklin’s Pros and Cons method.
+His approach is better suited for an individual than a group of people.
 Especially with controversial issues, it is always helpful to consider multiple points of view.

 Method for Modern Franklin Pros and Cons